131st Operations Group

+Mission

 The mission of the 131st Operations Group, 131st Bomb Wing, is to provide expeditionary, B-2 global strike combat support capabilities to geographic commanders and Commander, United States Strategic Command.
 This is done by training and equipping airmen to fly the aircraft of the 509th Bomb Wing.
 The group also organizes, trains, and prepares a force of citizen airmen to defend and serve the people of Missouri.